 FEES: Juniors (Y7 and 8): Day £7,150 per term, Weekly boarding £9,725, Full boarding £11,22.
 Seniors: Day £8,715, Weekly £11,735, Full £13,895.
 Fees include all meals for all students regardless of whether they board or not.

 WORD ON THE GROUND

-I spoke to a mum whose children were at LP.
-Firstly, she said the food is blinking amazing (I am liking her priorities).
-She admits it’s a different approach (we’ve moved on from food) that might not suit everyone, but they get results by going a different route.
+Parents love the sense of calm and that each child has an opportunity to shine.
+A lot of schools talk the talk about individuality but they feel LP walks the walk.
+Naturally there’s a frisson of excitement when new building projects start and they love that they’re not tearing their hair out trying to work and school pick up deadlines.
+Feedback from the pupils?
+Well, one said the food is blinking amazing (I am liking her priorities).
+She admitted it’s a different approach (we’ve moved on from food) that might not suit everyone, but they get results by going a different route.
 She feels the ethos is really good preparation for uni and the real world in terms of confidence and people skills.

 THE MUDDY VERDICT